Articles Posted in News

 Over radiation occurs when some element of error occurs during the treatment process and the patient gets more then the prescribed dose of radiation over a period of time.
 While the linear accelerator is a very precise provider of radiation, there is a human component involved in doing the math and physics required to set up the machine to provide accurate treatment dosage.
 The system sometimes fails when these human failsafes are ignored and the patient receives the wrong amount of radiation.

 The results for over radiated patients are devastating.
 The extra radiation, even in seemingly small doses, weakens and kills healthy tissue causing skin and organ damage, and often death.
-At Goldberg & Goldberg we have handled over radiation cases which have resulted in record recoveries for our clients including a verdict of $16 million and a settlement of $7.5 million.
+At Goldberg & Goldberg, LLC we have handled over radiation cases which have resulted in record recoveries for our clients including a verdict of $16 million and a settlement of $7.5 million.

 Published on:

-The Chicago Sun-Times reported today about Goldberg & Goldberg’s record recovery in a wrongful death case where the deceased had only adult children survivng her.
+The Chicago Sun-Times reported today about Goldberg & Goldberg, LLC’s record recovery in a wrongful death case where the deceased had only adult children survivng her.
 Patricia Quirk, age 60, died in 2004 after her doctors at Little Company Of Mary Hospital negligently over radiated her while treating her for cancer.

 The lawsuit accused The Hospital and Quirk’s radiation oncologist of failing to make sure that Ms. Quirk received the proper amount of radiation while receiving treatment for stage 3 endometrial cancer.
 She ultimately received overradiation on seventeen different occasions of her treatment.
 Ironically, at the time of her death she was cancer free,